-Students who are deaf or hearing-impaired may be approved to have:
+Students who are deaf or hard of hearing may be approved to have:

 - A sign language interpreter to translate test directions from spoken English. - A printed copy of the verbal directions and/or blank paper for communicating with the proctor available on test day.